Jean-Louis Bricout: Biography

 Bricout took office as a Member of the National Assembly on 20 June 2012, resigning from the regional council of Picardy due to the law on the accumulation of mandates.

 On 23 March 2014, Bricout was re-elected as mayor of Bohain-en-Vermandois with 63.6% of the vote in the first round, against deputy mayor Sylvie Roy of the Miscellaneous left (DVG) and 21-year-old Ludovic Bersillion of the Miscellaneous right (DVG).

 On 18 June 2017, Bricout was re-elected to the National Assembly with 60.45% of the vote against Paul-Henry Hansen-Catta of the FN, who obtained 39.55%.
 Due to the law on the accumulation of mandates, he resigned as mayor and was succeeded by Yann Rojo on 26 June 2017.
 Bricout subsequently resigned from Bohain-en-Vermandois' municipal council as well on 16 October 2017.

 In May 2022, Bricout joined the Nouvelle Union Populaire écologique et sociale (NUPES), a coalition including the PS, for his re-election campaign in the 2022 French legislative election.

+In the 2024 French legislative election, Bricout was unseated in the first round by Eddy Casterman from the National Rally.